My Approach to Helping

 More Info About My Practice

-I have worked in the mental health field for ten years and in a myriad of settings.
-Currently, in my practice, I work with individuals and groups, and I specialize in working with individuals grieving a loss, experiencing emotional trauma, or who have been diagnosed with a personality disorder.
-Additionally, I offer several groups, ranging from stress and anxiety management to bereavement and creating better relationships.
+I have worked in the mental health field for 10+ years and in various settings.
+Currently, in my practice, I work with individuals and groups, and I specialize in working with individuals experiencing emotional trauma, who have been diagnosed with a personality disorder, or who hear and see things that others may not..

 How Psychotherapy Can Help